nishadhka/howtotrainyourcomputer/README.md

 ![alt text](https://raw.githubusercontent.com/nishadhka/howtotrainyourcomputer/master/flayer_httyc.png)

 By all means today's personal computers are most powerful computing tool ever made.
-This workshop tries to show a set of exercises to train that dragon!.
-To get assistance from it in scientific work which are computationally and data intensive such as in the field of Conservation sciences.
+This workshop tries to show a set of tools and exercises to train that dragon!.
+Which may enhance its apprenticeship in scientific work, challenging both in terms of computing and data scale, such as in Conservation Sciences.
+Scientific presentation style used by Galileo Galilei, time travelling with life boats are some of the tools and exercise going to be used for the training.

-The scheme of training exercises proposed is as follows

-**"Practice Galileo's annotation with a life boat all along having time travel!"**

-Time travel-Version controlling system is computer's time machine.

-Life boat- Operating system virtualization/containerization- Docker

-Galileo's annotation- Jupyter notebook

 Python programming language is an easy to read and learn computing language.
 Its open source nature and wide usage gives rise to strong base of libraries